bajankristof/kyu/README.md

 %% this callback is optional and works like gen_server:handle_info/2 handle_info(_Info, State) ->
     {noreply, State}.

+%% this callback is optional and works like gen_server:terminate/2 terminate(_Reason, _State) -> ok.
 ```

  - `ack` - (as you would expect) acks the message